 - 1. Students are to remain in their assigned seats for the entire ride. - 2.
 Students are not permitted to eat or drink on the bus.
 This includes gum chewing, candy, water bottles, etc. Littering is not to occur either. - 3.
-Students are not permitted to use inappropriate language on the bus. - 4.
-Students are not permitted to scream or make excessive noise on the bus. - 5.
-Students are not to be disrespectful or confrontational with the driver.
+Students must use appropriate language on the bus. - 4.
+Students must use an "inside voice" and are not permitted to scream or make excessive noise on the bus. - 5.
 Bus drivers deserve the same level of respect as do teachers and other staff members. - 6.
 Students must keep their hands and bodies inside the bus at all times. - 7.
 Students are not permitted to throw objects or spit out of the window. - 8.
 Students are not permitted to throw or shoot objects on the bus. - 9.
 Vandalism is not permitted on the bus.
 This includes writing on bus seats (floors, ceilings, sides, and windows) and/or ripping/cutting bus seats. - 10.
 Fighting and horseplay are not permitted on the bus.